cjdbarlow/bedside-notebook/anaesthesia/cthr/mvr.md

 * Cross-clamp is removed and coronary perfusion commences
 * Wean from CPB occurs once air is removed from circulation

+Minimally invasive approach:
+* Patient positioned in left lateral (right side up)
+* CPB established typically by peripheral (femoral-femoral) cannulation
+* Deflation of the right lung required to facilitate surgical access
+* Diastolic arrest and cross-clamping

 ##Postoperative
+* May require vasodilator due to residual pulmonary hypertension

+---